pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 The extent of EV’s relationship with phishing is debatable, but continuing to harp on this distracts from the better part of the argument – that a mechanism for asserting identity is critical for the internet’s trust ecosystem.

-That point is a lot harder to contend with, which brings us to &hellip;
+That point is a lot harder to contend with, which brings us to …

 ## Criticisms of EV